Robinkhilery960/Interview-Questions/Javascript/readme.md

 ### Constructor :

-Whenever you uses any function as a constructer function then prototype property of that constructer is set as prototype of created object and this prototype property contains the constructer , but in case of arrow function this is missing so you cant use arrow function as constructer and also arrow function does not have new.target so it will never know that it is called with new keyword or not.
+Whenever you uses any function as a Constructor function then prototype property of that Constructor is set as prototype of created object and this prototype property contains the Constructor , but in case of arrow function this is missing so you cant use arrow function as Constructor and also arrow function does not have new.target so it will never know that it is called with new keyword or not.

 ```javascript
 const Car = (make, model, year) => {